webcomponents-cg/community-protocols/proposals/context.md

 For web components this creates a centralization issue.
 If all components want is a logger context, where would the logger context object be defined?
 Who owns that module?
 Will all consumers agree to depend upon it?

 Thus far we have determined that a 'looser' approach will serve us better and avoid centralization concerns.
+But this is still an open question and deserves further debate.

 ## How to handle name conflicts?